 Why is Open Enrollment important?

 Your health is your most valuable asset.
 Regardless of your age, health status, or occupation, there are numerous benefits your health insurer can provide to help you manage your health and well-being.
-This six-week period is a limited time for such an important decision—that’s why it’s wise to start weighing your options now!

 If you miss the Open Enrollment window, you may not be able to sign up for a plan for another year, unless you qualify for an exception.
 Big changes in your life may allow you to have a Special Enrollment period, which means you can buy coverage outside the Open Enrollment period.
 These changes are called “qualifying life events.”